HappyTobi/cf-puppeteer-site/content/_index.md

--p                              path to application files -s                              name of the stack to use -t                              push timeout (in secounds) --env                            add environment key value pairs dynamic; can specity multiple times --vendor-option                 option to delete or stop vendor application - default is delete, --health-check-type             type of health check to perform, --health-check-http-endpoint    endpoint for the 'http' health check type, --invocation-timeout            timeout (in seconds) that controls individual health check invocations, --process                       application process to update, --show-crash-log                show recent logs when applications crashes while the deployment --no-route                       deploy new application without adding routes --route-only                     only add routes from manifest to application --no-start                      don't start application after deployment
+-p                              path to application files -s                              name of the stack to use -t                              push timeout (in secounds) --env                           add environment key value pairs dynamic; can specity multiple times --venerable-action              option to delete or stop vendor application - default is delete, --health-check-type             type of health check to perform, --health-check-http-endpoint    endpoint for the 'http' health check type, --invocation-timeout            timeout (in seconds) that controls individual health check invocations, --process                       application process to update, --show-crash-log                show recent logs when applications crashes while the deployment --no-route                      deploy new application without adding routes --route-only                    only add routes from manifest to application --no-start                      don't start application after deployment
 ```